CMSgov/ab2d-website/_pages/filter-claims-data-v2.md

 ## The _since and _until parameters

 The [_since and _until parameters]({{ '/query-parameters-V2' | relative_url }}#the-since-and-until-parameters) filter for claims data last updated since or until a specified date.
 These can be used while starting a job to speed up download times and reduce duplication.
-Visit the <a href="{{ '/troubleshooting-guide' | relative_url }}">Troubleshooting Guide</a> to learn more about the export workflow for the AB2D API.
+Visit <a href="{{ '/api-documentation' | relative_url }}#expected-workflow">API Documentation</a> to learn more about the expected workflow for the AB2D API.

 The following examples use the _since and _until parameters separately and together.
 Note the ISO8601 dates include characters that can’t appear in URLs.
 [Learn more about percent-encoding](https://en.wikipedia.org/wiki/Percent-encoding).
 There are unencoded and percent-encoded examples.
 Only the encoded versions will work, but the unencoded examples show how the URL is formed before encoding.